 If you’re reading this article, it’s likely you’re looking for a way to create a chart of accounts.
-QuickBooks has often been your answer to these kinds of bookkeeping questions too.
+QuickBooks has often been an answer to these kinds of bookkeeping questions.
 However, creating a QuickBooks nonprofit chart of accounts shouldn’t be considered the best answer if you’re a nonprofit.
 After all, QuickBooks has been the go-to solution for for-profit businesses, and you’re not a for-profit, are you?
-The difference between a traditional business and your organization is substantial though.
+The difference between a traditional business and your organization is substantial.
 It’s important you understand what those differences are while creating a chart of accounts.

 What Exactly Is A Chart of Accounts?